 One of the main goals of the partnership is to bring both MSK’s and Hackensack Meridian’s portfolios of hundreds of clinical trials to more patients, increasing the ability to find new treatments for cancer, faster.

 The partnership will develop joint standards of care through the oversight of a governing board composed of members from both MSK and Hackensack Meridian.
-These guidelines will apply to all partnership sites in New Jersey, which includes MSK’s locations in Basking Ridge, Monmouth County, and Bergen County (opening in 2018) as well as Hackensack’s John Theurer Cancer Center, in Hackensack.
+These guidelines will apply to all partnership sites in New Jersey, which includes MSK’s locations in Basking Ridge, Monmouth County, and Bergen County as well as Hackensack’s John Theurer Cancer Center, in Hackensack.
 Doctors employed by MSK and Hackensack Meridian will continue to care for patients at their respective sites, and each institution will continue to independently own, operate, and manage their existing New Jersey sites.
 A joint entity will be created to own and operate any newly developed sites in New Jersey.